Abdulmajidmujtaba/telegram-bot/README.md

 - `/proof [statement]` - Verify a statement for truthfulness
 - `/comment` - Comment on the current discussion topic
 - `/gpt [question]` - Answer a question using AI
+- `/analyze` - Analyze an image or chart using your personal strategy/instructions (see below)

+### How to use `/analyze`

+- **Send a photo with `/analyze` as the caption and your strategy/instructions.**
+- **Or, reply to a photo with `/analyze [your instructions]`.**
+- The bot will analyze the image/chart and reply with feedback based on your instructions.
+- _Disclaimer: The analysis is for informational purposes only and is not financial advice._

 All commands can be used directly or as replies to messages.
 When used as replies, the bot will analyze the replied message content.